Is “Royalty Free Classical Music” a Redundant Phrase?

 Don’t get into legal hot water!
-In this post, we’ll take a look at how royalty-free tracks provide a great way to use classical music in your film, game or radio program.
+In this post, we’ll take a look at how royalty-free music tracks provide a great way to use classical music in your film, game or radio program.

 Creative people are blessed with a wealth of insight, imagination and ideas.
 Unfortunately, they are often not-so-blessed when it comes to more tangible forms of wealth, such as gold, silver or plain old cash.
 When they are in need of music for a radio program, TV show, independent film or some other project, the prospect of paying for musical tracks may send their budgets into immediate overload.
 Quite often in such cases, the thought of royalty-free classical music comes to mind as an obvious solution.
 After all, Beethoven, Mozart and Handel have all been dead for a long time, right?
 So, surely there’s no danger with ripping a piece of classical music?